 On ClickUp, your Workspace represents your business and is further divided into Spaces that break down your business into its functions such as ‘Finance’ or ‘Marketing’.
 Within these spaces, Folders containing Tasks and Lists are housed within them.

 After creating projects, you can assign tasks to your team members with specific due dates to ensure that your project flows as smoothly as possible.
-Check out some of ClickUp’s features below.
+Check out some of ClickUp’s key features below.

 Features of ClickUp